Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/requirements/non_functional/_index.md

 ---
-title: Non Functional Requirements
+title: Non-Functional Requirements
+linktitle: Non-Functional
-description: Non functional requirements contains requirements that typical is important for deciding the architecture
+description: Non functional requirements contains requirements that typically is important for deciding the architecture.
+toc: true
 tags: [architecture]
-weight: 6
-linktitle: Non Functional
-alwaysopen: false
 ---

 ## Architectural Concerns
 Architecture Concerns are categories of Non-Functional Requirements (NFRs) of a system that has been important defining this architecture.
 These are sometimes referred to as